The full-sky Spherical Fourier-Bessel power spectrum in general relativity: Methodology

 \subsection{Modes selection}

 The theoretical modeling developed in this work makes use of the linear evolution of the density field, as well as a first-order treatment of the GR effects and modifications of a scale-independent galaxy clustering bias.
 These assumptions are valid only on large linear scales.
 There are several approaches to compute the maximum linear scale $k_{\rm max}^{3D}(z)$ at each redshift $z$ in the $3D$ Fourier framework.
 However, the conversion of this threshold to the SFB case is not trivial.
-For each $k$-mode, an integration is performed over 3D wavenumbers $\Tilde{k}$ (see equation~\eqref{signal_def}) and including redshift-dependent functions; the $k$, $\ell$, and $z$ dependencies in equations~\eqref{signal_def} and~\eqref{sphmult} make the isolation of clear $k_{\max}(\ell)$ for each $\ell$ not clearly stated.
-In~\cite{pullen}, each $k_{\max}(\ell)$ is computed by evaluating the fractional difference in the the power spectrum computed using a linear and non-linear matter power spectrum.
-For each angular multipole $\ell$, the maximum $k_{\max}(\ell)$ is then retrieved as the scale at which the fractional ratio between the power spectrum computed using a linear and non-linear prescription is less then a threshold value setted at $10\%$.
+For each $k$ mode, an integration is performed over 3D wave numbers $\Tilde{k}$ [see Eq.~\eqref{signal_def}] and including redshift-dependent functions; the $k$, $\ell$, and $z$ dependencies in equations~\eqref{signal_def} and~\eqref{sphmult} make the isolation of clear $k_{\max}(\ell)$ for each $\ell$ not clearly stated.
+In~\cite{pullen}, each $k_{\max}(\ell)$ is computed by evaluating the fractional difference in the the power spectrum computed using a linear and nonlinear matter power spectrum.
+For each angular multipole $\ell$, the maximum $k_{\max}(\ell)$ is then retrieved as the scale at which the fractional ratio between the power spectrum computed using a linear and nonlinear prescription is less then a threshold value set at $10\%$.
 The work in~\cite{pullen} shows that for the values of $\ell$ included in this work ($\ell\lesssim 150$), the $\ell$ dependence of $k_{\max}(\ell)$ is negligible, and it will hence be fixed at $k_{\max}=0.15\,\mathrm{h/Mpc}$.
-Concerning the $\Tilde{k}$ integration in equation~\eqref{signal_def}, linear theory will be assumed for the whole integration range.
+Concerning the $\Tilde{k}$ integration in Eq.~\eqref{signal_def}, linear theory will be assumed for the whole integration range.

 On the other hand, the minimum $k_{\min}(\ell)$ for each $\ell$ is determined by the radial coverage of the survey.
-For a finite survey with a sharp cutoff $r_{max}=R$, this additional boundary condition implies a discrete spectrum of modes $k=k_{n,\ell}$, which arises for each angular mode $\ell$ to keep the SFB basis function orthogonal~\cite{fish95}.
-As discussed in Appendix~\ref{app:kdisc}, this allows one to select a finite number $n_{k}(\ell)$ of $k$-modes to include in the analysis, in the range $k\in [k_{\min }(\ell),k_{\max}(\ell)]$.
+For a finite survey with a sharp cutoff $r_{\rm max}=R$, this additional boundary condition implies a discrete spectrum of modes $k=k_{n,\ell}$, which arises for each angular mode $\ell$ to keep the SFB basis function orthogonal~\cite{fish95}.
+As discussed in Appendix~\ref{app:kdisc}, this allows one to select a finite number $n_{k}(\ell)$ of $k$ modes to include in the analysis, in the range $k\in [k_{\min }(\ell),k_{\max}(\ell)]$.
 Refer to~\cite{Heavens_1995,fish95} and Appendix~\ref{app:kdisc} for further details.